mindyminjunliao-create/Penn_Air_software/README.md

 - **Known remaining issues (flagged for future work):** the outlines aren't perfectly tight to the object boundary, background noise isn't 100% eliminated, and two overlapping objects aren't yet separated correctly.
+- **Follow-up fix:** even after morphological cleanup, some small background noise specks survived `MORPH_CLOSE` and grew just large enough to pass the old `min_area = 400` contour-area filter.
+Raised `min_area` to a tunable function parameter and set it to `1200` for this video, which removed most of the small false-positive contours.
+This only helps with noise that's smaller than real objects, though — noise blobs that happen to be similar in size to an actual object still pass the filter and can't be distinguished by area alone, which is why background noise isn't 100% eliminated yet.

 ### Part 4 — making it 3D